Super-heated first order phase transitions: Superheating and critical temperature

 In particular, the main point here is to explain how the system can find itself in the minimum away from the origin at $\phi_*(T)$.
 Interestingly this can be done easily by bringing back into the game the mass instability \eqref{eq:zero} that we have discarded at high temperatures.

-Indeed there will be a range of temperatures, during the heating, where we cannot at all neglect the instability of eq.~\eqref{eq:zero}.
-Therefore, we are led to see what are the implications of the mass instability, as this is strongly connected with the existence of a critical temperature, where two degenerate minima appears.
-Such a mass term renders the all scenario realistic and feasible.
+Indeed, there will be a range of temperatures, during the heating, where we cannot at all neglect the instability of eq.~\eqref{eq:zero}.
+Therefore, we are led to see what are the implications of the mass instability, as this is strongly connected with the existence of a critical temperature, where two degenerate minima appear.
+Such a mass term renders all scenarios realistic and feasible.

-Practically, the presence of the instability, can be traced back into all our formulas simply shifting $a_2\to a_2(T)= a_2 - M^2/T^2$.
+Practically, the presence of the instability, can be traced back to all our formulas simply shifting $a_2\to a_2(T)= a_2 - M^2/T^2$.
 And notice that the conditions of eq.s~\eqref{eq:barrier} and \eqref{eq:barrier-highT} can still apply with $a_2(T)$ in place of $a_2$.

-However, the instability is a major deformation of the potential and of the dynamics, as it introduces a temperature $T_0$ defined by $a_2(T_0)=0$, which identifies the alleged second-order phase transition end point, $T_0=M/\sqrt{a_2}$.
+However, the instability is a major deformation of the potential and of the dynamics, as it introduces a temperature $T_0$ defined by $a_2(T_0)=0$, which identifies the alleged second-order phase transition end point, $T_0=M/\sqrt{a_2}$, {see blue curve in fig.~\ref{fig:potential}}.

-At the same time, now it is also possible to identify a critical temperature $T_c$, where the minimum in the origin and the one in $\phi_*(T_c)$ are degenerate.
-The condition is $a_2(T_c)=\frac{2}{9} a_3^2/a_4$, which reads off as
+At the same time, now it is also possible to identify a critical temperature $T_c$, where the minimum in the origin and the one in $\phi_*(T_c)$ are degenerate, {see black dashed curve in fig.~\ref{fig:potential}.} The condition is $a_2(T_c)=\frac{2}{9} a_3^2/a_4$, which reads off as

 For temperatures above $T_c$ -- if $a_2(T)$, $a_3$ and $a_4$ satisfy the constraints -- the minimum in $\phi_*(T)$ is potentially unstable towards decay into the origin of the potential.